Wurielle/izabela-desktop/guides/gctts.md

 ![image](https://user-images.githubusercontent.com/15323067/141655040-4275c4a8-7861-4a91-a730-d8a60e528d21.png)
 ![image](https://user-images.githubusercontent.com/15323067/141655217-c0ae39f5-90c5-4841-b76e-7130369f228f.png)

-To test if the key is working, click on the "REFRESH LIST" button next to "Voices".
+To test if the key is working, click on the "REFRESH LIST" button next to "Voice".
 If the list is empty, please retry the steps above as it means there's an issue with the API key.
-Otherwise everything is working!
+Otherwise everything should be working!